tw-mosip/inji-wallet/docs/presentation-during-issuance.md

    - Handle error scenarios and propagate errors to the user appropriately.
    - Integrate with the updated inji-vci-client library to support the new interaction flow during credential issuance.
    - Align with the new changes of VCI client library public methods.
-   - Adapt to WebAuthorizationHandler related changes
+   - Adapt to RedirectToWebHandler related changes for the standard authorization flow.

 ## References